sailingteam4/MinecraftStats-to-DiscordBot/README.md

 This is a Discord bot that can get stats of players on a Minecraft server.
 The bot has several commands to retrieve stats for different categories such as time played, distance traveled, and items crafted.

+## ⚠️ COMPLETE REWORK ⚠️
+This project is under a complete rework, the code is being rewritten to be more efficient and more readable.
+The new version will be available soon.

 ## Installation

 To use this bot, you'll need to do the following: